 - emul\i (int or None.
 Default: None) If int, number indicating the requested emulator iteration.
 If None, the next iteration of the emulator will be constructed. - analyze (bool.
-Default: True) Bool indicating whether or not to perform an analysis after the specified emulator iteration has been successfully constructed, which is required for constructing the next iteration. - ext\real\set (list, dict or None.
-Default: None) List of dicts containing an externally calculated set of model evaluation samples and its data values, a dict with keys ['sam\set', 'mod\set'] containing these dicts or None if no external set needs to be used. - force (bool.
+Default: True) Bool indicating whether or not to perform an analysis after the specified emulator iteration has been successfully constructed, which is required for making projections (project()) and constructing the next iteration. - ext\real\set (str, list, dict or None.
+Default: None) String indicating the suffix of the backup file that needs to be used; list of dicts containing an externally calculated set of model evaluation samples and its data values; a dict with keys ['sam\set', 'mod\set'] containing these dicts; or None if no external set needs to be used. - force (bool.
 Default: False) Controls what to do if the specified emulator iteration emul\i already (partly) exists.
 If False, finish construction of the specified iteration or skip it if already finished.
 If True, reconstruct the specified iteration entirely.